xcart/xc5-manual/en/modules/pos_system_for_x-cart/using_pos_system_for_x-cart/using_the_pos_system_module_(admin_area)/printing_barcodes.md

 **To mass-print barcodes for multiple products**:

 1. In the Products section of your store's Admin area (**Catalog > Products**), find the products for which you need to print barcodes and select them by putting tick marks in the check boxes opposite their names.
-2. Click the <u>**More actions**</u> link below the list of products and select **Print barcodes** to access the page where you will be able to print barcodes for the products that have been selected:
+2. Click the **More actions** link below the list of products and select **Print barcodes** to access the page where you will be able to print barcodes for the products that have been selected:
     ![]({{site.baseurl}}/attachments/7504442/7602284.png?effects=drop-shadow)

     Once the QZ Print applet has loaded, you will see a page like following: